Hidden Costs After Moving Into a Home

 Advertisement

 These costs are not always dramatic individually.
 The problem is accumulation.
 A few hundred dollars for locks, a few more for cleaning, a service call for a furnace, setup fees for utilities, replacement smoke alarms, missing window coverings, a ladder, lawn equipment, and a first repair can combine into a meaningful first-year expense.
-That is why moving into a home should be treated as its own cost stage, not merely the final step after closing.

 Key idea: The first year of ownership often exposes costs that were not visible during the offer, inspection, financing, or closing process.